ibexa/documentation-user/docs/search.md

-# Search
+# Searching

 ## Basic search

-The user enters a search keyword and the application parses through all the searchable fields and returns a list of search results that contain the keyword.
+You can enter a search keyword and the application checks all the searchable fields and returns a list of search results that contain the keyword.

 ![Basic Search](img/basic_search.png)

 ## Simplified filtered search

-Simplified filtered search allows user to filter by:
+Simplified filtered search allows you to filter by:

  - Content Type
  - Section
  - Modified date
  - Created date

-All new or custom Content Types, Sections are automatically added to the drop-down filter lists.
+All new or custom Content Types and Sections are automatically added to the drop-down filter lists.

 ![Filtetered Search](img/filtered_search.png)